Copyright © 2012 Robert B. Thompson. All Rights Reserved.

-The actions and exhibitions of many of the entertainment "stars" is beyond obscene.
+The actions and exhibitions of many of the entertainment “stars” is beyond obscene.
 I have no doubt God is going to put an end to the current displays of moral filth.
 Young people growing up in America are engaging in sexual activity at an alarming rate.
-Homosexual behavior is being winked at, in many instances.
+In many instances, homosexual behavior is being winked at.

 Draw as close to Jesus as you can each day.
 Pray continually.
 Be totally obedient to Christ.
 If you know what God wants you to do, do it promptly.
 If you wait until tomorrow it may be too late.

 I told Jesus one time that I would be glad to share my oil when He appears, with those whose lamps had gone out.
 He responded, “You will have just enough for yourself.”
 When the Bridegroom comes, you will not be able to get yourself ready.
 You must be instantly ready.
 When you go to meet Him, the door will be closed, and the lazy, careless believers will be screaming in their rage and fear, realizing they have been left behind to experience the wrath of God.

 Do not wait another day.
 There is a sense of urgency.
 When God moves, He moves like a flash of lightning.